South Africa's Denel to exit some businesses within months

-JOHANNESBURG (Reuters) - South Africa’s struggling state-owned defense company Denelaims to begin disposing of equity stakes and exiting loss-making businesses within months as part of its turnaround strategy, it told a parliamentary committee.
+JOHANNESBURG, Sept 6 (Reuters) - South Africa’s struggling state-owned defence company Denel aims to begin disposing of equity stakes and exiting loss-making businesses within months as part of its turnaround strategy, it told a parliamentary committee.

 Denel has not yet released financial results for the 2018/19 fiscal year, but was projected to be insolvent, according to a presentation to parliament’s portfolio committee on public enterprises on Wednesday.